h-jam/Topics-in-Bayesian-AB-testing/README.md

 # Topics-in-Bayesian-AB-testing
-Priors, Binomial and Survival models using JAGS and Nested sampling in R
+Priors, Binomial and Survival models for Bayiesan AB Testing using JAGS and Nested sampling in R.